mneumayer/Cal-Log.xlsm/README.md

 # Cal Log.xlsm

-* This is an Excel document I made to keep track of calibrated instruments
+* This is an Excel document I made to keep track of calibrated instruments.

 ## How to run
 * Download the file and open Cal log.xlsm.